-Arrange your used auto financing first
+1. Arrange your used auto financing first

 Look at credit unions, online banks or even traditional banks.
 Only take dealer financing if it beats any other offer you have.
 Of course, I would love for you to pay for an affordable used car completely in cash!

-Make sure the used vehicle is worth what you’re paying
+2. Make sure the used vehicle is worth what you’re paying

-Check the vehicle number
+5. Run the vehicle number

-Run the VIN though CarFax.com to find out if it’s a flood vehicle or if it’s been in a horrible accident.
+Once you’ve found a vehicle you’re interested in, be sure to run the VIN though CarFax.com to find out if it’s a flood vehicle or if it’s been in a horrible accident.

-Have the used vehicle inspected by an independent mechanic
+6. Have the used vehicle inspected by an independent mechanic

-One of the key things to know about buying a used car is that you buy ‘as is.’
+As mentioned earlier, one of the key things to know about buying a used car is that you buy ‘as is.’
 CarFax alone is not enough of a check; you need to take this additional step.

 It can be tough to find a diamond in the rough and weed out the lousy deals.
-Try Carvana.com, which has a 7-day no questions asked return policy.
+Try Carvana.com, which has a seven-day no questions asked return policy.
 It’s kind of like the Carmax of the online used car buying world.